the1carver/growth/integrations/bigcommerce-sync/hub.md

    - image_url (Text)
    - page_url (Text)
    - last_sync (Text)
-5. Enter the ID of your Botpress table
+4. Enter the ID of your Botpress table

 ## Usage

-The integration will automatically sync products based on your configured interval.
-You can also manually trigger a sync using the "Sync Products" action.
+The integration provides a "Sync Products" action that you can use to manually sync your BigCommerce products to your Botpress table.
+Add this action to your bot flow wherever you want to trigger a sync.

 ### Available Actions